woblerr/pgbackrest_exporter/README.md

 This flag works for `pgBackRest >= v2.38`.<br>
 For earlier pgBackRest versions there will be an error like: `option 'type' not valid for command 'info'`.

+When flag `--backrest.database-count-latest` is specified - information about the number of databases in the last full, differential or incremental backup is collected.<br>
+This flag works for `pgBackRest >= v2.41`.<br>
+For earlier pgBackRest versions there will be an error like: `option 'set' is currently only valid for text output`.<br>
+For a significant number of stanzas, this will require additional time to collect metrics.
+Each stanza requires pgBackRest execution for the last full, differential or incremental backups to get data.

 ### Building and running docker

 By default, pgBackRest version is `2.41`.
 Another version can be specified via arguments.